 The Peak District National Park is a world class mountain biking paradise and any day on a bike here is a good day.
 It is also key that we are local and passionate riders ourselves.
 We know the very best routes and venues to hone your skills.
 We also understand the local infrastructure and can offer help on making your stay as perfect as possible.

 Our Introductory Mountain Biking Course rides will be on superb Peak District terrain and we’ll get off the beaten track.
 You won’t be overstretched though.
 We’ll ensure you aren’t thrown onto anything you won’t be able to manage.
 It is worth mentioning that Peak District biking involves riding up hills as well as down.
 With no mechanical uplift here height gained has to be done by muscle power!
 But that’s all part of the fun.
+All participants for this course must be over 16 and under 18’s must be accompanied by a parent or legal guardian.

 Over the day we cover a range of essential skills while letting you progress at a pace that suits you.
 We will match the ride to the fitness levels within the group.
 On this course rides will usually be around 15 km in length and are suitable for anyone with reasonable general fitness.
 You may prefer to bring your own bike or we can easily arrange local bike hire for you.
 We also have several Cytech qualified bike mechanics on our team so we can help offer some hints and tips on bike maintenance too.